-- A job description is an internal document that captures the responsibilities and is the official document that follows the guidelines of the company's HR policies.
+- A job description is an internal document that captures a position's responsibilities and is the official document that follows the guidelines of the company's HR policies.

 - A job posting is a job advertisement to market and attract job applicants.
 This nuance is exceptionally important for digital marketing.

-All job postings are created with the same goal in mind: to be viewed by candidates with the ultimate goal of getting qualified candidates to apply to your job.
+All job postings are created with the same goal in mind: to be viewed by candidates with the ultimate goal of getting qualified candidates to apply.

 The more potential candidates that see your job posting(s), the better your chances are of attracting top-notch applicants.
 With so many ways to reach candidates, you want your posts to be strong and stand out amongst a sea of job postings.
-Writing a strong SEO job posting is key to that.
+Writing a job posting with strong SEO is key to that.

 Writing a strong SEO-optimized job posting

-To write a strong SEO-optimized job posting, start by reviewing 4 things:
+To write a strong SEO-optimized job posting, start by asking yourself these four questions:

 - Is your content relevant to what the visitor is searching for?
-Does the job post use specific terminology related to the roles of the position?
-Does it explain what the role consists of without flowering or excessive language?
+Does the job posting use specific terminology related to the roles of the position?
+Does it explain what the role consists of without fluffy or excessive language?